Dieser Beitrag enthält Werbung – advertising.

-It’s springtime!
-The sunshine is warming your neck, a gentle breeze is refreshing… but then suddenly there is one of those days when the temperature drops again… & drops… & raindrops keep falling on your head… & the breeze gets stormy… That’s exactly the time for a hot soup keeping you warm & comfortable!
+It’s October now & suddenly it’s rainy, cold, stormy – sometimes the sun reappears resulting in some warming feeling … but then suddenly the temperature drops again … & raindrops keep falling on your head.
+That’s exactly the time for a hot soup keeping you warm & comfortable!

 … w/ the ingredients: